-Before diving in the details of the Amazon pay per click strategy, let’s go through a quick breakdown on how its paid search works.
+Before diving into the Amazon pay-per-click strategy, let’s go through a quick breakdown of how its paid search works.

 With over 159 million keywords in the Amazon search volume data, understandably, the ecommerce marketplace stocks millions of searches a month.

-The searches range from short to long-tail keywords, and the searchers are people who are actually browsing to make their respective purchases.
-It is a fact that if you’re a potential shopper going through Amazon right now, you’re not messing around doing window shopping.
+The searches range from short to long-tail keywords, and the searchers are people who are browsing to make their respective purchases.
+If you’re a potential shopper going through Amazon right now, you’re not messing around doing window shopping.

 On the other hand, here we have the sponsored posts, or ‘paid’ search results which can appear above, below, or in the middle of organic results.

 Amazon’s PPC ads can be categorized into three major types.
-Each ad type serves a different purpose and forms a unique perception in the minds of the users.
+Each ad type serves a different purpose and forms a unique perception in the users’ minds.

 Sponsored Product Ads

-Businesses use specific targeted keywords to advertise in their sponsored product ads.
-And sponsored product ads operate in a similar manner to ads that run on Google Shopping Network.
+Businesses use specific targeted keywords for advertising in their sponsored product ads.
+And sponsored product ads operate similarly to ads that run on Google Shopping Network.

-When we talk about great CTRs and conversions, sponsored product ads always fare well as they blend in with organic search results and gain equal exposure.
+When we talk about excellent CTRs and conversions, sponsored product ads always fare well as they blend in with organic search results and gain equal exposure.

-Regardless of their position and placement on the product page with the organic results, the results are only beneficial if you’ve done a thorough keyword research.
+Regardless of their position and placement on the product page with the organic results, they are only beneficial if you’ve done the thorough keyword research.

 Setting up your ad is simple.
 Just select your product, add the keyword, and allot a budget.
 In doing so, Amazon will automatically target your ad to the relevant audience.

-If is often claimed that Amazon’s Sponsored Product Ads often perform better than Google’s AdWords.
-Furthermore, they’re also cheaper than the Google’s CPCs.
+It is often claimed that Amazon’s Sponsored Product Ads often perform better than Google’s AdWords.
+Furthermore, they’re also cheaper than Google’s CPCs.

 Product Display Ads

-As the name suggests, product display ads are put on a product page, in the “similar product” section.
-These ads are paired with the ASINs, and their self-service option gives users sufficient choices to work on the behavioral chunks.
+As the name suggests, product display ads are put on a product page in the “similar product” section.
+These ads are paired with the ASINs, and their self-service option gives users good choices to work on the behavioral chunks.

-It is important to note that each ad type comes with its own placement, budget allocation, and conversion rate and CTR potential.
-And Amazon encourages sellers to match each of their deal with the desired audience for a Display Ad.
+It is important to note that each ad type has its own placement, budget allocation, conversion rate, and CTR potential.
+And Amazon encourages sellers to match each deal with the desired audience for a Display Ad.